Browse audiobooks by Michael Ondaatje, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-1945, kurze nach dem Zweiten Weltkrieg, lassen die Eltern des 14-jährigen Nathanael ihn zusammen mit seiner Schwester Rachel allein in London zurück.
+"1945, kurze nach dem Zweiten Weltkrieg, lassen die Eltern des 14-jährigen Nathaniel ihn zusammen mit seiner Schwester Rachel allein in London zurück.
 Die Kinder bleiben in der Obhut des mysteriösen Mannes.
 Sie vermuten, dass er ein im Schmuggler sein könnte, doch sie geben ihre Vorbehalte auf, als sie seine exzentrischen Freunde kennenlernen.
 Es sind Männer und Frauen, die im Krieg an verschiedenen Missionen teilgenommen hatten.
 Sie werden zur Ersatzfamilie für Nathanael und Rachel.
 Ihre Erziehung ist dabei fürsorglich wie unkonventionell.
-Doch sind diese Menschen in Wahrheit auch jene, für die sie sich geben?
+Doch sind diese Menschen in Wahrheit auch jene, für sie sich geben?
 Ebenso eigenartig ist die Rückkehr der Mutter der beiden, ohne den Vater, ohne irgendeine Erklärung zu geben und ohne sich zu entschuldigen.
-Zwölf Jahre später beginnt Nathanael all das aufzudecken, was er in jener Zeit nicht wissen und nicht verstehen konnte - und dieses Unternehmen erzählt Ondaatje anhand von Fakten, Erinnerungen und Phantasie in einem seiner schönsten Romane.
+Zwölf Jahre später beginnt Nathaniel all das aufzudecken, was er in jener Zeit nicht wissen und nicht verstehen konnte – und dieses Unternehmen erzählt Ondaatje anhand von Fakten, Erinnerungen und Phantasie in einem seiner schönsten Romane."

 Michael Ondaatje (Author), Frank Stieren (Narrator)